 Product liability cases often arise with motor vehicles, toys, car seats, prescription drugs, medical devices, machinery, household cleaning items, and many other types of products.
 Those who have suffered an injury as a result of defective products can make a claim to recover damages from the party at fault, whether that’s the designer, manufacturer, or seller.
 These cases are highly complex, so you need expert legal assistance to navigate the process successfully.
-Hart & David is here to help you do just that.Injuries and Losses
+Hart David Carson is here to help you do just that.Injuries and Losses

 Injuries from defective products could be directly caused by its defect, such as chemical burns from poorly packaged cleaning agents, or indirectly caused, such as if a component in a vehicle gives out and causes you to crash.

 When seeking to recover damages, there are a number of factors to consider in determining the amount you can get.
 Expenses that can be covered by the settlement amount include the following:

 - Medical expenses, including past and future expenses associated with treating your injury

 - Pain and suffering, including emotional trauma

 - Lost income from inability to work